 Due to time restrictions, I decided to walk north from the seaside town of Cromer with its fish n’ chip shops and traditional pier to the sweeping sand dunes of Holkham Beach, 24 miles away.
 I planned to complete the walk over two days, allowing plenty of time to take in the diverse sights of the coastline.

-Day One on the Norfolk Coastal Path
+Norfolk Coastal Path Day One

 After kickstarting the day with a hearty Full English Breakfast at Browne’s, a cozy café on Bond Street in Cromer, I made my way through the sleepy streets to the seafront.
 Casting a glance at the pier, one of the few left in England that still hosts a traditional variety show in its theatre, I made tracks to the beach.